yasufum/spp-tmp/docs/guides/commands/secondary/spp_mirror.rst

 Deleting port
 ~~~~~~~~~~~~~

-Delete a port which is not used anymore.
+Delete a port which is not be used anymore.
 It is almost same as adding port.

 .. code-block:: console

     spp > mirror SEC_ID; port del RES_UID DIR NAME

-Here is an example.
+Here is some examples.

 .. code-block:: console